Vicar: Timothy Robb

 Community & Church, Families and Children’s Worker: Liz Faulkner

-This exciting role at St Mary's involves me leading Little Stars, Friday Clubs, local school assemblies and other community based family events.
-I'm passionate about helping our local families and children engage with St Mary's and seeing supportive relationships being built.
-I also love most things sci-fi, especially Doctor Who and Star Trek so a lot of my spare time is spent (along with my husband) heading off to comic conventions (yes I do sometimes dress in costume, no you can't see the pictures!)
+This exciting role at St Mary’s involves me leading Little Stars, Friday Clubs, Additional Needs group, Sunday school and other community based family events.
+I’m passionate about helping all our local families and children engage and seeing supportive relationships being built.
+I love all things sci-fi, especially Doctor Who and Star Trek so a lot of my spare time is spent (along with my husband and daughter) heading off to comic conventions!

 I am the Treasurer of the Church.
 For extra revenue I always search.

 People duck when they see me coming.
 They think I am always after something